I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - It can look a bit flat or dull in spaces that are smaller and dark.

 FINAL THOUGHTS- IS SHERWIN WILLAMS PASSIVE A GOOD PAINT COLOR?

 Of course, SW Passive is a good color!
 There is a reason it is Sherwin Williams Tops 50 Paint Colors.

 It’s gorgeous!
 This versatile gray paint color is light, bright, and airy.
 It provides a fantastic backdrop to almost any decor style.

-However, you don’t mind a cooler toned gray color, this may be the paint color you have been searching for.
+However, if you don’t mind a cooler-toned gray color, this may be the paint color you have been searching for.